neondatabase/website/content/docs/introduction/monitor-usage.md

 ---
-title: Monitor billing and usage metrics
+title: Monitor billing and usage
 subtitle: Monitor billing and usage metrics for your account and projects from the console or API
 enableTableOfContents: true
 redirectFrom: